iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Inexact FISTA Made Simple.md

 **Commentary.**
-To derive the convergence rate, it remains to create convergence criterior of the error relative sequence $\epsilon_k$ such that the original optimal convergence rate of $\mathcal O(1/k^2)$ the sequence remains unaffected.
+To derive the convergence rate, it remains to create convergence criterions of the error relative sequence $\epsilon_k$ such that the original optimal convergence rate of $\mathcal O(1/k^2)$ the sequence remains unaffected.
 Let the sequence $(B_k)_{k \ge 0}$ be given by **Definition 2**.
-We suggest the following descritpion using another sequence $\rho_k$ given by for all $k \ge 1$:
+We suggest the following descriptons using another sequence $\rho_k$ given by for all $k \ge 1$:

 $$
 \begin{aligned}